alemart/surgescript/docs/tutorials/testing.md

 }
 ```

-Now let's begin our learning adventure: go to [Introduction to objects](objects).
+To begin our learning adventure, let's go to [Introduction to objects](objects).

 Using the standalone version
 ----------------------------